thoth-station/jupyterlab-requirements/docs/source/horus-cli.md

 Adding `--force` will force request to thoth if one analysis result already exists.

+Adding `--debug` will enable debug/verbose request to thoth.
+NOTE: It has an impact on the quality of the resolution process.

 Adding `--os-name` will use OS name in request to Thoth.

 Adding `--os-version` will use OS version in request to Thoth.